 When you think about what room you’d decorate with dark colors, many people will easily consider an office, library, lounge or theater room.
 We’d like to offer some more prominent room ideas here to consider before jumping right to light color schemes:

-Dark Entry: If you have a defined entry way in your home, using a dark color is the best way to achieve what Wright accomplished in his architecture.
-When you enter a home from the outside, immediately feel that sense of compression, then walk into a living space that’s more light and open, the effect is accomplished.
+Dark Entry: If you have a defined entryway in your home, using a dark color is the best way to achieve what Wright accomplished in his architecture.
+When you enter a home from the outside, immediately feel that sense of compression, then walk into a living space that’s lighter and more open, the effect is accomplished.

 Dark Bathroom: A darkly painted, wallpapered, or tiled bathroom will give it an immediate luxury factor!
 Use an interesting mirror and choose lighting fixtures that play up the luxurious feel.

-Dark Bedroom: A dark bedroom can feel sophisticated in a warm, enclosing way and offer a greater sense of calm and retreat.
+Dark Bedroom: A dark bedroom can feel sophisticated in a warm, enclosing way.
+Use darker colors to create a calm retreat.
 Darkly painted walls with carefully considered lighting can set the tone for both romance and good rest!

 Dark color schemes aren’t for everyone, but they are worth considering.
 We think they’re fantastic.
 We love the way light plays off dark colors—both natural and artificial lighting create different moods and aesthetic effects.
-We also enjoy how pops of color and whites look even more vibrant when surrounded by darker colors.
+Pops of color and whites look even more vibrant when surrounded by darker colors.
 Test Wright’s theory for yourself and start picking out some dark color schemes!